 Look at all that font variety.
 Tablet Gothic has a style for nearly every use.
 By adjusting the weight and emphasis, you can manipulate it for your website, print and even logo.
 It is sturdy, straightforward and clean – everything you would expect from a gothic font without losing its own personality.

 Geometric sans serif fonts have been popular for a while, but Poppins is newer on the scene and brings with it a unique benefit.
 It has the same visual weight horizontally and vertically, and it is corrected at stroke joints to ensure a completely even color on the screen.
 It doesn’t get much more crisp than Poppins.

 Quatro Slab seamlessly offers it all.
 Whether you want a playful font, a bold option, a serious one, or a modern tone, Quatro Slab will deliver.
 It’s rounded serif and unique letter construction allow it to evoke a wide variety of feelings.

 When you’re working for a nonprofit or creating a website in any industry, it is important to think carefully about your audience.
 The last thing you want to do is exclude people or make them feel unwelcomed by utilizing fonts that are difficult to decipher.
-Be creative and memorable, but stick with fonts that are easy to read.
+Be creative and memorable, but stick with fonts for nonprofits that are easy to read.
+Fonts certainly matter.